- About Us

 - 1 year of English

 Note: Most medical schools will not accept advanced placement credits as a substitute for the above.
-If you have them, you should take more advanced courses in the field to fulfill this requirement or repeat the courses for credit, relinquishing the AP credit.
+If you have them, you should take another more advanced course in the field to fulfill the requirement or repeat the course for college credit, relinquishing the AP credit.

 Science majors usually fulfill the science requirements during the undergraduate years as part of their major.
 If you are not majoring in a science, you will need to incorporate the requirements into your schedule.
 Remember that you will need to take the Medical College Acceptance Test (MCAT) which is required by most medical schools and which contains questions related to all of the science requirements.
 As you continue to read this site you will see that the science GPA is one of the major influences on medical school acceptance.
-All students, including science majors, should also include courses in many of the liberal arts such as history, anthropology, sociology, philosophy, etc. A good guide to possible courses is the list of courses available to you for completion of the Group A, B, and C requirements in the College of Arts and Sciences.
+All students, including science majors, should also include courses in many of the liberal arts such as sociology and psychology (to be tested on the new MCAT), history, anthropology, philosophy, etc. A good guide to possible courses is the list of courses available to you for completion of the Group A, B, and C requirements in the College of Arts and Sciences.
 Remember, you are interested in a people- oriented profession that requires scientific aptitude as well.
 It is a complex blend and the medical school admissions people are trying to find people who have both characteristics.

 Note: Before evaluation by the HSAEC, students are expected to have completed at least half of the required science courses here at the University of Delaware.
 If a student has taken some of the required science courses at another college and has had the credits approved here, he/she must take additional science courses here before being evaluated.
 This does not apply to special linkage programs such as the Bridges program with Delaware Tech.